tslocum/tabula/DESIGN.md

 Score the resulting gamestate after making each combination of legal moves.
 This is the player score.

-### Step 2: Simulate all opponent dice rolls and opponent moves that may follow the above simulations
+### Step 2: Simulate all possible opponent dice rolls and opponent moves following the above simulations

 Copy each resulting gamestate from step one and simulate all 21 possible dice roll combinations and resulting legal moves.